skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 someone takes the riches of the mountain, the curse is on them."

 Eomier ponders this, "Even second hand?
-Like if some farmer sells his food to someone who has gold or whatever from the mountain..."
+Like if some farmer sells his food to someone who has gold or whatever from the mountain…"

 Norvus looks grim, "I don't know how it works.
 Some people -- like the leaders, for example -- are obsessed, greedy, and often paranoid.
 They